 • Lower earnings: sole trader is usually sufficient

-• Higher earnings: limited company often becomes more tax efficient
+• Higher earnings: a limited company may become more tax efficient

 You should track: